MoSync/MoSyncDoc/docs/sdk/cpp/examples/mograph/index.md

 ![MoGraphWaveFinance 1](images/MoGraphFinance-1.png){: .screenshot}
 ![MoGraphWaveFinance 2](images/MoGraphFinance-2.png){: .screenshot}

-As with the other apps, rotate the diagram by dragging the finger across the screen.
+As with the other apps, rotate the diagram by dragging your finger across the screen, and zoom by using two fingers.

 The [source code for MoGraphFinance](https://github.com/MoSync/MoSync/blob/ThreeThree/examples/cpp/MoGraph/MoGraphFinance/main.cpp) can be browsed online at GitHub.